IR35 Factors, IR35 Compliance, are you caught?

 Will your contract be caught by the IR35 rules?

-In this article, we take a jargon-free look at the factors which are used to determine whether or not a contractor is likely to fall under the IR35 rules.
+In this article, we take a jargon-free look at the factors which are used to determine whether or not a contract is likely to fall within the IR35 trap

 Introduction

-When entering into a new IT contract, contractors need to ensure that the terms of the contract as well as the way they actually carry out their duties show that they are compliant with the IR35 rules - in other words, that they are not seen to be "employees" of their client.
+When you start a new IT contract, you need to make sure that the terms of the contract, as well as the way you actually carry out your duties, show that you are compliant with the IR35 rules.

 The IR35 rules are applied to individual contracts - not to the person performing them.
 Therefore, a contractor may perform two contracts in a given year - one may be subject to IR35, and the other may not.